tangrams/tangram-docs/pages/Javascript-API.md

 - `pixel`: the XY location within the map container where the event occurred, in the form `{ x, y }`
 - `leaflet_event`: the Leaflet event that triggered the selection

-Feature picking is accomplished by assigning a unique color to each feature onscreen and rendering the scene to an offscreen buffer.
-When queried, `getFeatureAT()` checks the offscreen render at the given location, and identifies the feature by its color.

 #### `load(scene_url, base_path)`
 Loads the specified scene by url and rebuilds the geometry.
 If no arguments are specified, the current scene will be reloaded.